-Reading Group will pick up again in June for Summer Series
+Reading Group will pick up again in August for another Fall/Spring Series

 PLEASE NOTE: We will cap the number of members at 20 in the Fall Reading Group knowing that everyone will have a lot to share.
 We plan to run future Reading Globally Groups so please check back if membership closes.
 We'd love to have you join the conversation in the future.